 M.F.A. in Screenwriting

-The MFA in Screenwriting is a two-year (including one summer) 45 hour program designed for creative individuals with a strong commitment to storytelling for the screen.
-The program provides a foundation of narrative skills that enables writers to succeed in both film and television, in either the Hollywood or Independent arenas.
-Only seven students are admitted each year, a number which optimizes the workshop environment and makes it possible to provide maximum guidance.
+The Master in Fine Arts (M.F.A.) program in Screenwriting is a two-year (including one summer) 45-hour program designed for creative individuals with a strong commitment to storytelling for the screen.
+The program provides a foundation of narrative skills that enables writers to succeed in both film and television, in either the Hollywood or independent arenas.
+Only seven students are admitted each year, a number that optimizes the workshop environment and makes it possible to provide maximum guidance.

 Upon entering the program, students are introduced to the principles of writing for the screen, focusing on characterization, story development and narrative structure.
-Students leave the program with three original feature-length screenplays which have undergone significant revision.
+Students leave the program with three original feature-length screenplays that have undergone significant revision.
 Students also do extensive work in television, writing specs of existing TV shows as well as original pilots.
 In addition to their core writing workshops, students enroll in required courses in Film History, Production for Writers, and Adaptation.
-During their final semester, MFA candidates work one-on-one with a senior faculty member on their thesis project, leaving the program with polished work suitable for submission to agents and studios.
+During their final semester, M.F.A. candidates work one-on-one with a senior faculty member on their thesis project, leaving the program with polished work suitable for submission to agents, producers, studios and other financing entities.
 Degree requirements include a written report describing and analyzing the creative development of the thesis script.